EvictionLab/eviction-lab-website/content/eviction-tracking/wisconsin.md

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Wisconsin were higher than average in January and February of 2020.
-That pattern reversed in March, and filings were considerably down in April and May 2020.<sup>1</sup> Filings increased following the expiration of state-wide eviction protections.<sup>2</sup>
+This plot shows monthly eviction filings in Wisconsin were higher than average in January and February of 2020.
+That pattern reversed in March, and filings over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2016-2018.
 2. Filing data for 2020 onward collected by [January Advisors](https://www.januaryadvisors.com/).